Online Baroque Concert II

 The concert includes three movements from John Rutter’s Suite Antique, written as a companion piece to the Brandenburg Concerto No.5.
 It explores a variety of Baroque and Classical styles from a Bach-like Aria to a ‘Richard Rodgers-style Waltz’.

-The e-ticket is available to download after the checkout process is completed, and you will also receive a link in a confirmation email that is sent immediately after your payment has been completed.
+After the checkout process is completed, your e-ticket is available to download immediately, and you will also receive a link in a confirmation email that is sent immediately after your payment has been completed.
 If you aren’t able to download the e-ticket and don’t receive the email, please get in touch.
-We will also be monitoring the email in the hour or so before the concert gets under way to help if you have any problems accessing the stream.
-Please email firstname.lastname@example.org
+The e-ticket includes the link to the page to watch the concert.
+If you have any problems, please email firstname.lastname@example.org